Donor Profile

 What is the current state of Dutch politics?

-The nationalist, right-wing populist Party for Freedom PVV won the 2023 elections with 37 seats in parliament.
-Party leader Geert Wilders does not support immigration.
+The nationalist, right-wing populist PVV won the 2023 national elections with 37 parliamentary seats.
+Party leader Geert Wilders is a divisive, long-standing figure in Dutch politics that does not support immigration.
 The PVV's manifesto aims to put any climate agreements and measures “through the shredder” and to “immediately stop development cooperation” to redirect resources to Dutch citizens.
-If the PVV successfully forms a coalition government, the development budget is expected to shrink further than the EUR3.5 billion ( US$3.7 billion) in budget cuts announced in September 2023.

 Who is responsible for allocating the Netherlands’ ODA?